gcapes/git-course/09-conclusion.md

 We've seen how we can use version control to,

-* Keep track of changes like a lab notebook for code and documents.  * Roll back changes to any point in the history of changes to our files - "undo" and "redo" for files.  * Back up our entire history of changes in various locations.  * Work on our files from multiple locations.  * Identify and resolve conflicts when the same file is edited within two repositories without losing any work.  * Collaboratively work on code or documents or any other files.
+* Keep track of changes like a lab notebook for code and documents.
+* Roll back changes to any point in the history of changes to our files - "undo" and "redo" for files.
+* Back up our entire history of changes in various locations.
+* Work on our files from multiple locations.
+* Identify and resolve conflicts when the same file is edited within two repositories without losing any work.
+* Collaboratively work on code or documents or any other files.

-Now, consider again our initial questions,
+Now, consider again our initial questions:

-* If someone asks you, "can I have the code you used to create the data that you graphed in your conference paper?"
-You can use your version control logs and tags to immediately retrieve the exact version of the code that you used.
+* If someone asks you, "Can I have the code you used to create the data that you graphed in your conference paper?", you can use your version control logs and tags to immediately retrieve the exact version of the code that you used.
-* If someone tells you, "er, your laptop's just been stolen!" ideally you'll have lost no work as you push it regularly to a remote repository.
+* If someone tells you, "Er, your laptop's just been stolen!" ideally you'll have lost no work as you push it regularly to a remote repository.
 * If you're working with a colleague on a journal paper who storms into your office and shouts, "you've just deleted my analysis section" you can just ask